Skip to main content

 Flower Description

-Pale to deep pink or white with a darker magenta basal blotch (nose), reflexed (swept-back) pointed petals, 0.75-1 inch (2-2.5 cm); longer and more pointed petals than C. coum
+pale to deep pink or white with a darker magenta basal blotch (nose); reflexed (swept-back) pointed petals, 0.75-1 inch (2-2.5 cm) long — longer and more pointed than the petals of C. coum

 Foliage Description

-Deep green to silver or silver-marbled green with ivy-shaped (hastate) lobing, 2-4 inches (5-10 cm); each tuber produces uniquely patterned foliage — no two plants are identical; foliage emerges after or with the flowers in fall and persists through winter and spring — dormant in summer
+deep green to silver or silver-marbled green with ivy-shaped (hastate) lobing, 2-4 inches (5-10 cm) across; each tuber produces its own foliage pattern and no two plants are identical in leaf marking; foliage emerges after or with the flowers in fall and persists through winter and spring before dying back in late spring (summer-dormant)

 Growing Conditions